-I often remind myself not to be so afraid of being intimidated.
 Let’s face it: intimidation sucks.
 It doesn’t matter if it’s coming from a friend, the workplace, or a rock climb.
 It comes at us from everywhere.
-For me, it can be such a paralyzing experience that, in just moments, I’m suddenly in a downward spiral of negative self-talk and feelings of low self-esteem (rather, no self-esteem).
-It’s one of my biggest shortcomings because I’ll avoid dealing with it at all costs.
-But while I don’t necessarily like things that challenge me, once the moment is behind me, I can always look back and appreciate what I went through to get to the other side.
+For me, it can be such a paralyzing experience that, in just moments, I’m suddenly shooting down a spiral of negative self-talk and low self-esteem (rather, no self-esteem).
+It has always been one of my biggest shortcomings.

-Gašper redpointed the roof on his second burn, and even though my second turn was much more of a hang-dog session, I felt as though I’d accomplished something much bigger.
-Maybe I’d been uncertain of how good the gear would be or was afraid of the overall difficulty of the route.
+I often have to remind myself that once the moment is behind me, I can always look back and appreciate what I went through to get to the other side.

+Gašper successfully redpointed the roof on his second attempt.
 The Great Red Roof requires an extremely high level of fitness, and that alone was an intimidating thought.

 I did not send the roof but successfully made it to the top, both attempts.
 Even though I didn’t send the roof, I felt as though I’d accomplished something much greater.
 I finally figured out that I was feeling scared of trying the climb because I didn’t know anything about it.
 I’d never been on it before, and the grade seemed well above me.
 Looking up at the roof for the first time, there was so much doubt.
 It was impossible to see past that cloud of mystery.